nightfurys/enterprise-docs/content/docs/overview/v2_scanner/_index.md

 After making the relevant change above and redeploying, the system will start up with the grype vulnerability scanner enabled and will sync the latest version of grype db.
 Note that legacy feeds will no longer be synced while grype is configured.
-All vulnerability data and scanning will now come from the grype feed.
+All vulnerability data and scanning will continue to come from the locally deployed feed service for Enterprise users.